apache/incubator-brooklyn/docs/guide/use/guide/defining-applications/catalog-maintenance.md

 For a blueprint to be accessible via the 'Create Application' dialog, it must be an Application (i.e. the entity at the root of the blueprint must implement `brooklyn.entity.Application`).
+If just deploying via the REST API, then this is not necessary.

 <!--
 TODO: Add section that explains how to add plain entities to the catalog and use them either from the App Wizard, (and entity UI) or embed the catalog id + version in another YAML -->

 Let's take the following YAML as a starting point.
-We will convert it for adding to the catalog, such that it will usable through the 'Create Application' dialog.

 {% highlight yaml %}
 location: localhost